 Since going public with our own story of childlessness Merryn and I are often asked how to support a family member or friend going through infertility.
-Right now it’s National Infertility Awareness Week in the US, so I thought it might be helpful to post this video addressing some of those questions.
+This video addresses some of those questions.

 Originally filmed as a live webinar for church leaders, this hour-long video explores the isolation, emotions and ethical challenges faced by an infertile couple.
 You’ll hear Merryn share why she doesn’t go to church on Mothers Day, and why she now offers to babysit others’ kids.
 You’ll hear how infertility can shatter a man’s sense of masculinity, and along the way hear suggestions on how to help your friend.